 To whom?

 The timetable data are made available in non discriminatory way to all railway undertakings, third parties and public bodies.
 All actors subject to the TAP regulation must have access to the same content with the same timeliness and accuracy.
-The RU has the right to know who is the receiver of its own timetable data and which is the intended use of the data.
+The RU has the right to know who is the receiver of its own timetable data and which is the intended use of the data: this will be ensured through the registry described in the document “TAP Retail Architecture Description”.
 The RU as the owner of the timetable data is allowed to require a formal contract with the receiver of the data (third party).
-The RU is allowed to invoice a reasonable financial compensation for the effort to establish a data provision with all its needed tasks.
 The data must be released under the same conditions for all actors in a fair and transparent manner.
 The conditions can include rules like the ones shown as example in Appendix B.

 Which services?